samkala11/realstate-listing-app/README.md

 # RealState Listings App

-This project was built using React js (17.0.1) and firebase (8.0.0) as baas.
+This project was built using create-react-app js and firebase as baas.

 ## Functionalties
 User can check all Property listins